On this page

 Walk Leaders: Christine and Luke

 A gentler paced walk, taking place on flat ground and supported by friendly and supportive walk leaders.
-The walks are at a much slower pace, with the option to rest, if needed.
+The walks are at a much slower pace with the option to rest, if needed.
 These walks are great for helping to build your confidence and increase activity levels gradually.

 Walks will alternate between Chester-Le-Street Riverside Park (meeting in the car park) and Durham.